 The project was awarded by Vimeo Staff Pick, Berlin music video awards, Berlin Independent Film festival, Australian center for moving image amongst others and received enthusiastic press reviews.

-Her kinetic AV performance occupies a singular space at the intersection between forward-thinking club music, audio-visual culture and sound art, with recent performances including Berlin Boiler Room, La Concrete Paris, Eupen Meakusma Festival, Amsterdam De School, Nottingham Contemporary and Beursschouwburg Brussels where she was associated artist in 2016-17.
+Her solo live sets and kinetic AV performances occupy a singular space at the intersection between forward-thinking club music, audio-visual culture and sound art, with recent performances including Boiler Room Berlin, La Concrete Paris, Eupen Meakusma Festival, Amsterdam De School, Nottingham Contemporary and Beursschouwburg Brussels where she was associated artist in 2016-17.

 and for Gloria Hockner’s piece and ongoing research on Hardcore/Gabber body music “Futurecore” in Hamburg (DE).